 Most international students will enter directly into the UK higher education system, after completing their home country’s equivalent education.
 UK higher education offer over 100 University for various degree programs from the UK and all around the world.

-UK higher education system often begins with a three-year bachelor’s degree.
-The Postgraduate degrees include master’s degrees.
-Postgraduate degrees are of four main types: taught masters, Masters by Research, Masters of Philosophy and Doctor of Philosophy.
+The UK higher education system often begins with a three-year bachelor’s degree.
+Postgraduate degrees include master’s degrees.
+Postgraduate degrees are of four main types: taught masters, Masters by Research, Master of Philosophy and Doctor of Philosophy.

-The doctoral degrees that usually take at least three years to complete there are also some specific subject such as LLM in law, MBA in business and management, masters in arts, and masters in science.
+Doctoral degrees that usually take at least three years to complete are also some specific subjects such as LLM in law, MBA in business and management, master’s in arts, and master’s in science.
 Tuition fees for first degrees in public universities are up to £9,250 per year for English, Wales and European Union students.

 The education system is compulsory in the UK for all children between the ages of 5 to 16, including the children of foreign nationals permanently or temporarily.